Vovch/give-in-chunks/readme.md

 5. Open a Pull Request

 Please make sure to:
-- Update the README.md with details of changes if applicable
+- Update `README.md` with details of your changes when relevant
-- Update requirements.txt if you add new dependencies
+- Update `requirements.txt` if you add new dependencies
 - Follow existing code style and formatting
 - Add comments to your code where necessary
 - Test your changes thoroughly